Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems

 where the group elements can be labeled by:

-here $n_j=0,1$ ($j=1,2,3$) represents the number of decorated 1D FSPT states on $\tau_j$, respectively.
-According to aforementioned discussions, a necessary condition of an obstruction-free block-state is $n_1=n_2$.
+here $m_j=0,1$ ($j=1,2,3$) represents the number of decorated 1D FSPT states on $\tau_j$, respectively.
+According to aforementioned discussions, a necessary condition of an obstruction-free block-state is $m_1=m_2$.

-So far we have already obtained all obstruction-free block-states, and they form the following group:

-With all obstruction-free block-states, subsequently we discuss all possible trivializations.
-First we consider about the 2D bubble equivalences: we decorate a ``Majorana bubble'' on each 2D block $\sigma$ (see Fig. \ref{antiPBC}), and then demonstrate that they can be deformed into double Majorana chains at each nearby 1D block, and this is exactly the definition of the nontrivial 1D FSPT phase protected by on-site $\mathbb{Z}_2$ symmetry.
-Figs. \ref{antiPBC}(b) shows that if we cut Majorana bubbles near each 0D block, these ``Majorana bubbles'' can be deformed to double Majorana chains.
-For $p4m$ case, all 1D blocks are lying on the reflection axis, and reflection operation acting on them internally: reflection operation (on-site $\mathbb{Z}_2$ symmetry on 1D blocks) exchanges two Majorana chains deformed from ``Majorana'' bubble constructions, and this is exactly the definition of the nontrivial 1D FSPT phase protected by on-site $\mathbb{Z}_2$ symmetry.
-Equivalently, 1D FSPT state decorations on all 1D blocks can be deformed to a trivial state via both types of 2D bubble equivalence.
+With all obstruction-free block-states, below we will discuss all possible trivializations.
+First we consider the 2D bubble equivalences: we decorate a ``Majorana bubble'' on each 2D block $\sigma$ (see Fig. \ref{deformation}), and then demonstrate that they can be deformed into double Majorana chains at each nearby 1D block, and this is exactly the definition of the nontrivial 1D FSPT phase protected by on-site $\mathbb{Z}_2$ symmetry.
+Fig. \ref{deformation}(b) shows that these ``Majorana bubbles'' can be deformed to double Majorana chains.
+For $p4m$ case, all 1D blocks are lying on the reflection axis, and reflection operation are acting on them internally: reflection operation (on-site $\mathbb{Z}_2$ symmetry on 1D blocks) exchanges two Majorana chains deformed from ``Majorana'' bubble constructions, and this is exactly the definition of the nontrivial 1D FSPT phase protected by on-site $\mathbb{Z}_2$ symmetry.
+Equivalently, we can say that 1D FSPT state decorations on all 1D blocks can be deformed to a trivial state via 2D bubble equivalence.